wesleycamargo/azure-docs.pt-br/articles/migrate/contoso-migration-rehost-vm-sql-ag.md

 A Contoso configura a conta da seguinte maneira:

 1. A Contoso cria uma função no nível do vCenter.
-2. A Contoso, em seguida, atribua essa função as permissões necessárias.
+2. A Contoso, em seguida, atribui a essa função as permissões necessárias.